 Potential pathways towards net-zero emissions in the District include:

-- a range of transport demand management initiatives, including working from home, improved walking and cycling, improved access to car sharing, carpooling and on-demand transport
+- a range of transport demand management initiatives including working from home, improved walking and cycling, or improved access to car sharing, carpooling and on-demand transport

-- new building standards and retrofits so that energy, water and waste systems operate as efficiently as possible (for residential and non-residential buildings)
+- new building standards and retrofits so that energy, water and waste systems operate as efficiently as possible in residential and nonresidential buildings

 - building and precinct-scale renewable energy generation